Updated February 11, 2023

 13. Keep Pet Supplies And Litter Boxes In A Locked Room

 If you have pets, aside from the disaster a toddler can make in a matter of seconds by simply dispersing the litter box contents, even more concerning, are the diseases that cats and other household pets can harbor in litter boxes.

 Yes, not a pleasant topic but a reality.

 During pregnancy, many parents will have already learned that pregnant women should never clean the litter box due to the risk of a condition known as Toxoplasmosis which can affect the fetus.

 Lastly and again not a pleasant thought, is that toddlers will put literally anything in their mouths and the contents in a litter box are no exception.

-So be sure to lock up the litter box, dog food bowls or anything else you find that is accessible when you do your house crawl-through inspection.
+So be sure to lock up the litter box, the dog food bowls, or anything else you find that is accessible when you do your house crawl-through inspection.

 14. Make Bathrooms and the kitchen Inaccessible